 Year 10 Curriculum Handbook (PDF, 3.11MB) for more detailed information on subject selections.

 In Years 11 and 12 students continue to study six subjects, selected from a wide range of offerings which include Authority/General subjects, Authority registered/Applied subjects as well as vocational certificate courses, traineeships and apprenticeships offered both through the school and external training providers.
 The study of English, English Literature (from 2019) or English Communication/Essential English is compulsory and a mathematics subject is highly recommended.

-Students should refer to the Year 11 and 12 Curriculum Handbooks (see links to left) for more detailed information on subject selections.
+Students should refer to the Year 11 Curriculum Handbook (PDF, 2.65MB) and Year 12 Curriculum Handbook (PDF, 2.65MB) for more detailed information on subject selections.

 The diversity of courses available means there is significant scope for each student to fashion a learning pathway that best suits their needs and interests.
 In this respect, each senior student should appreciate that their chosen pathway is unique to them achieving their own learning goals, and hence commitment to succeeding in that pathway is expected.

 Overall position (OP)- relevant to students completing Year 12 in 2018 & 2019

 Students who aspire to pursue university study following completion of high school are required to study for two years at least five Authority subjects in order to receive an OP, the mechanism currently used in Queensland to assign school leavers to university places.
 It is compulsory for students who are eligible to receive an OP to sit the Queensland Core Skills (QCS) Test, held in Term 3 of Year 12.